Cruising for Olivia : lesbian self-invention and the cultural politics of coming out in sport

 Reference:

 Chawansky, M. and Francombe, J., 2011.
-Cruising for Olivia : lesbian self-invention and the cultural politics of coming out in sport.
+Cruising for Olivia:Lesbian self-invention and the cultural politics of coming out in sport.
 Sociology of Sport Journal, 28 (4), pp. 461-477.

 Related documents: